matteodeleonardis/unsupervised_aav2/README.md

 # Suggestions

 The repository uses a couple of Julia packages that are not registered.
 One of them is <code> DensityPlot </code> and contains a small script to plot colored density scatter plots.
 It can be download and installed from **[this GitLab repo](https://gitlab.com/matteo.deleonardis2/densityplot.git)**.
 The other unregistered package is **[BiophysViabilityModel](https://github.com/uguzzoni/BiophysViabilityModel.git)** and contains the main implementation of the biophysical model.
 The packages can be manually installed via the command <code> Pkg.add("https://...") </code>. <br>
-The code has been run with Julia 1.8.5.

 # References and external links